blunt-elixir/blunt/apps/blunt/lib/blunt/message/schema/FieldProviders.md

 # Field Providers

 In Blunt, you can define field types based on your domain needs.
-This might help describe your domain better that generic data types.
+This might help describe your domain better than generic data types.

 To achieve this, we need to tell Blunt where these fields are defined.
 We need to implement the `Blunt.Message.Schema.FieldProvider` behaviour and configure the `schema_field_providers` Blunt setting.